 In a recent case from the 5th District Court of Appeals of Florida, the issue was addressed and the court’s analysis focused on the actual wording of the clause.
 See Hackett v.
 Grand Seas Resort Owner’s Assoc.
 Inc., So.3d 37 FLW D1488 (Fla.
 5th DCA 2012).
 In the Hackett case, the appellate court held that an exculpatory clause prepared by a condominium unit owner’s association that was executed by a guest prior to staying at the resort and that simply stated “management … will not be responsible for accidents or injury to guest” was too ambiguous to be enforceable against a resort guest who was injured when a patio chair collapsed on the premises.

-In the event you have a question regarding a personal injury case or if you have suffered an injury as a result of someone else’s negligence, we invite you to contact the Tampa law firm of Givens Givens Sparks, PLLC for a free case evaluation.
+In the event you have a question regarding a personal injury case or if you have suffered an injury as a result of someone else’s negligence, we invite you to contact the Tampa law firm of Robert Sparks Attorneys, PLLC for a free case evaluation.